Matt is one of the three founders of the WCT. He manages our Facebook Group and is our regional guide for Wales.

 “Hello Matt, it’s Stu Harris here, admin on Traditional Fisherman’s Forum.
 I’m phoning to ask if you would mind helping to arrange a bit of a boy’s adventure?
 I was thinking of bringing a friend over to fish for wild carp and filming it.
 My friend Fennel has paid for a proper filmmaker to come and document our fishing.
 We want to make a film about wild carp.
 I was wondering if you knew of a campsite where we might be able to stay?
 And feel free to join us fishing if you’re not too busy.
 We could do with all the local information we can get.”

-So, with dates arranged to meet in July and an agreement in place that I’d sort out a campsite at the end of my garden on top of a hill, overlooking the conservation wood and our river (the Ithon), everything was ready for me to welcome my guests.
+So, with dates arranged to meet for a ‘long weekend’ between 5-8th of July, and an agreement in place that I’d sort out a campsite at the end of my garden on top of a hill, overlooking the conservation wood and our river (the Ithon), everything was ready for me to welcome my guests.

 The time seemed to fly by and before I knew it, I was meeting Stu and Fennel at Llandrindod lake: a place I thought would be very fitting, having played host to some of angling’s greats and the place where Chris Yates caught his first 20lb carp.